tboltondev/wasm-cpp-base/README.md

 A base setup for C++ WebAssembly projects.

-The key parts of this template iarethe `src/wasmMath` directory which contains the C++ code and the `CMakeLists.txt` which is used to configure and build the WebAssembly module and neccessary JS 'glue code'.
+The key parts of this template are the `src/wasmMath` directory which contains the C++ code and the `CMakeLists.txt` which is used to configure and build the WebAssembly module and neccessary JS 'glue code'.
 These two files will both be located in the generated `build` directory, named `main.wasm` and `main.js`.

 The front-end code has been left intentionally very simple and with no dependencies so that it can be easily replaced by any framework or JS setup desired.